troyhacks/MoonLight/docs/moonbase/module/editor.md

                 * e.g. if the light is a globe, you can map that to 2D using mercator projection mapping
                 * if the light is 200x200 you can map it to 50x50
                 * if the light is 2D, a 1D effect can be shown as a circle or a bar (as WLED expand1D)
-        * Driver show: show the result on Leds (using FastLED, hpwit drivers), ArtNet, DDP, ...
+        * Driver show: show the result on Leds (using FastLED, hpwit drivers), Art-Net, DDP, ...
 * Future situation: Nodes and noodles (2)
     * Replace the nodes table (1) by a graphical view (2)
 * Virtual Layer (MappingTable) (3)